joatom/blog-resources/handful_bricks/blog_versions/datamuni/a-handful-of-bricks-from-sql-to-pandas.md

-On the on hand this is pretty need, since we can do what ever we want in a manually coded loop.
+On the one hand this is pretty need, since we can do what ever we want in a manually coded loop.
 On the other hand I doubt that it is very efficent when we have to deal with lots of data.
 But to be fair, Recursive `WITH` isn't that fast either in SQL.

 Finaly we consider how to do customized aggregation.
 We could do it in the loop above or we can rather use the library's `transform` or `apply` functions.